ldpercy/year-clock/readme.md

 * http://andybrice.net/blog/2010/01/30/year-clock/
 * https://www.flickr.com/photos/squidthing/albums/72157622655107168/

-I've started with code from [http://year-clock.net](http://year-clock.net) to use as a base.
+I've used code from [year-clock.net](http://year-clock.net) as a starting point.

-A copy of the original source code is in the wiki: [./wiki/year-clock.net/](<./wiki/year-clock.net/>).
+A copy of the original source code is in the wiki: [wiki/year-clock.net/](<./wiki/year-clock.net/>).

 How to run